How eDiscovery Works in Canada: What You Need to Know

 The good news?
 You can turn eDiscovery from a burden into a competitive advantage with the right strategy and tools.
 Whether you’re managing Canadian eDiscovery in civil litigation or handling a cross-border document review, understanding the process is your first step.
 The next step?
 Choosing a platform that makes it all work.

 Looking for a faster, smarter, more secure way to handle legal document review in Canada?
-Try GoldFynch.
+Try GoldFynch Canada.

-GoldFynch is an affordable, streamlined, and secure cloud-based eDiscovery service used by law firms across Canada.
-Check it out by signing up for a free trial in seconds without using a credit card.
+GoldFynch is an affordable, streamlined, and secure cloud-based eDiscovery service that has a dedicated GoldFynch Canada platform for law firms across Canada.
+Schedule a demo to see how it works.
 Additionally, here are some other features you might want to consider:

 - It’s easy to budget for.
-GoldFynch charges only for storage (processing files is free).
-So, choose from a range of plans (3 GB to 150+ GB) and know how much you’ll be paying up-front.
-You can upload and cull as much data as you want as long as you stay below your storage limit.
-And even if you do cross the limit, you can upgrade your plan with just a few clicks.
-Also, billing is prorated – so you’ll pay only for the time you spend on any plan.
+GoldFynch charges only for storage (processing is free).
+So, choose from a range of plans (10 GB to 200+ GB) and know upfront how much you’ll be paying.
+It takes just a few clicks to move from one plan to another, and billing is prorated – so you’ll pay only for the time you spend on any given plan.
 With legacy software, pricing is much less predictable.

 Want to find out more about GoldFynch?